 In this paper, we have taken all long GRBs (i.e., having a duration > 2 s) from Swift with measured redshifts, and removed all of those classified as X-ray flashes (with the ratio between X-ray and gamma-ray flux in their spectra greater than 1), having associated supernovae, or showing a steep decline in their X-ray afterglows.
 The resulting high-quality data sample shows a correlation between Lpeak,Ta, and La.
 This correlation is more than twice as tight as the corresponding one for the full sample.
-The authors also controlled through Monte Carlo simulations that the reduced scatter of this correlation is not randomly produced.
+The authors also controlled through Monte Carlo simulations for the possibility that the reduced scatter of this correlation is randomly produced.

 Building on previous work (Dainotti et al. 2013a and 2015b) done under the supervision of Vahe Petrosian (which is related to even earlier work on selection bias (Efron & Petrosian 1992)), it has also been directly established that the parameters used in this study and their correlations (Lpeak-La and La-Ta) are intrinsic to the physical systems studied, and not the result of selection or observational effects.
 Thus, it naturally follows that the 3D correlation is intrinsic to GRBs and it is not the result of selection bias.